-Learners will manage an estate skills activity, demonstrating acceptable workplace practice, including ensuring safe working practice in accordance with relevant legislation and following the plan they have devised.
+Learners will manage a simple tree-felling and cross-cutting skills activity, requiring few operations and a limited range of tools and materials.
+Learners will demonstrate acceptable workplace practice, including ensuring safe working practice in accordance with relevant legislation and following the plan they have devised.

-Learners will demonstrate that they can issue workforce instructions, both orally and in writing.
-They will carry out supervision of activities, including checks on progress and identifying obvious issues that may hinder task completion to the specification.
+Learners will demonstrate that they can issue simple team instructions, both orally and in writing.
+They will carry out monitoring of activities, including checks on progress and identifying obvious issues that may hinder task completion to the specification.
 Where problems occur, learners will make suggestions and may intervene directly.
-Learners will give feedback to the workforce on the progress of the task.
+Learners will give basic feedback to the workforce on the progress of the task.